 Arteriosclerosis is the missing link between strokes and heart attacks.
-The Framingham Heart Study and many other newer prospective studies have shown that the degree of hardening of the arteries throughout the body, called “arteriosclerosis” or “atherosclerosis”, determines the risk of whether or not we are developing strokes and heart attacks (Ref.
+Notably, the Framingham Heart Study and many other newer prospective studies have shown that the degree of hardening of the arteries throughout the body, called “arteriosclerosis” or “atherosclerosis”, determines the risk of whether or not we are developing strokes and heart attacks (Ref.
 1, 5 and 6).
-The risk factors for heart attacks are identical to the risk factors for strokes and vice versa.
-Here is a recent fact sheet of the American Heart and Stroke Association (thanks to www.heart.org for this link) showing that strokes and heart attacks are the number one killer for men and women in the US.
+By all means, the risk factors for heart attacks are identical to the risk factors for strokes and vice versa.
+Truly, here is a recent fact sheet of the American Heart and Stroke Association showing that strokes and heart attacks are the number one killer for men and women in the US.

 Gum disease and tooth decay that is left alone will cause hardening of the arteries, heart attacks and strokes.
 Strangely enough, brushing your teeth regularly and flossing will prevent heart disease and strokes.

-Strokes and heart attacks belong into the group of diseases where chronic inflammation is present in the body.
-It is not by chance that periodontitis and bad gum disease is associated with the development of heart attacks.
-Inflammation of gums can enter the body through the blood vessels and affect the lining of the arteries.
-This leads to atheromatous plaques and arteriosclerosis and finally coronary heart disease.
-The factors below that are known risk factors for heart disease are also linked to chronic inflammation.
+Indeed, it is important to realize that strokes and heart attacks belong into the group of diseases where chronic inflammation is present in the body.
+In particular, for this reason, it is not by chance that periodontitis and bad gum disease is associated with the development of heart attacks.
+That is to say, inflammation of the gums can enter the body through the blood vessels and affects the lining of the arteries.
+To explain, this leads to atheromatous plaques and arteriosclerosis and finally coronary heart disease.
+To emphasize, the factors below that are known risk factors for heart disease are also linked to chronic inflammation.

 3. Hypertension, which is not controlled.